zalando-incubator/catwatch/README.md

 # CatWatch

-CatWatch provides a web application that fetches regularly statistics for your GitHub accounts from GitHub.
-The web application processes and saves the data in a database and then makes the data available via a REST-API.
-The provided data reveal the popularity of your projects, your most active contributors etc.
+CatWatch is a web application that fetches GitHub statistics for your GitHub accounts, processes and saves your GitHub data in a database, then makes the data available via a REST API.
+The data reveals the popularity of your open source projects, most active contributors, and other interesting points.

-In comparison to [CoderStats](http://coderstats.net/) the statistics can be aggregated over a list of GitHub accounts.
+To compare it to [CoderStats](http://coderstats.net/): CatWatch aggregates your statistics over a list of GitHub accounts.

 ## Prerequisites